IPAMS/IDSimF/documentation/usersguide/applications/TIMSSim.rst

 The individual columns are:

-    * ``Potential Name``: Name / Paths of the potential array (PA) file.
+    * ``potential name``: Name / Paths of the potential array (PA) file.
 The file paths are relative to the simulation run configuration file.
     * ``static DC potential`` :math:`U_{\text{dc}}`: Static (DC), absolute potential for this PA
     * ``RF factor`` :math:`f_{\text{RF}}`: RF amplitude for this PA, given as factor relative to the absolute RF amplitude defined in ``confining_RF_amplitude_V``
     * ``ramp gradient factor`` :math:`f_{\text{Ramp}}`: Amplitude of the linear scan ramp for this PA, given as factor relative to the absolute scan ramp amplitude defined by ``gradient_voltage_V`` and ``gradient_ramp_velocity_V/ms``